Welcome to PApl8s.com!

 Be sure to check out our Legislation Page for these and other plate-related legislative updates!

-Here is the latest batch of plate types to be spotted on the new "Let Freedom Ring" base: Millersville University, Penn State University, and West Chester University.
-Thanks to John Clark for the pictures - keep them coming!
+Here is the latest batch of plate types to be spotted on the new "Let Freedom Ring" base: Vertical Motorcycle (personalized), Gold Star Family (personalized), and Gevena College.
+Thanks to Aaron Shirk, Andrew Trujillo, and John Clark for the pictures - keep them coming!

-Here is the latest batch of plate types to be spotted on the new "Let Freedom Ring" base: Virginia Tech (personalized), University of Pittsburgh, and Classic Vehicle.
-Thanks to Brendan Sherry, Bruce Bufalini, and Aaron Shirk for the pictures - keep them coming!
+Here is the latest batch of plate types to be spotted on the new "Let Freedom Ring" base: Amateur Radio, Pollinator Habitat (personalized), Fraternal Order of Police, and Support Your Zoo (personalized).
+Thanks to Tuscarora Antiques, Nick Keck, James Ruppert, and Nick Tsilakis for the pictures - keep them coming!